 - Production: At least 70% of the agricultural commodities used in the processing must be grown on-site or on lands owned or leased by the farm operator.

-- This zoning permit does not allow the processing of alcoholic beverages, animal slaughter, meat processing or cannabis.
+- This zoning permit does not allow the processing of alcoholic beverages, animal slaughter, meat processing or cannabis (processing with hemp is allowed).
 A use permit is required for those activities.

 - A Waste Management Plan for storing, handling and disposing of any waste by-products is required.
 Above ground (pond) discharges must be permitted and comply with applicable regulations of the Regional Water Quality Control Board.